0mgABear/gotbuygothope/README.md

-Project: BuyGotHope (Loosely Translated from 有没有希望)
+Project: Got Buy Got Hope (Loosely Translated from 有买有希望)

 Idea:
 Telegram Bot that can either be subscribed to or added to groups to check the next jackpot and draw amount.